lzubiaur/devlog/_posts/2014-01-27-texture-polygon.md

 ---

 <div class="message">
-UPDATE Since I wrote this tutorial cocos2d-x v3 has been released and the code in this tutorial is only for cocos2d-x v2.
-I might upgrade the code ASAP.
-Nevertheless the concepts explained in the tutorial should still be relevant.
+UPDATE Since I wrote this tutorial cocos2d-x v3 has been released and the code in this tutorial is only for v2 but the concepts should still be relevant.
 Thank you for reading!
 </div>

 <div class="message">